rsinghlab/scRNAseq_Coexpression_Benchmark/README.md

 A benchmark of existing gene co-expression estimator on scRNA-seq data.

+**If you have questions or find any problems with our codes, feel free to submit issues or send emails to Jiaqi (jiaqi_zhang2@brown.edu).**

 -----

 ## Running Environment

-*Running environment configuration and package installation guides will be updated soon!*
+Please refer to [here](./installation.md) for running environment configuration and package installation guides.

 -----